Schedule for English 146 (W 2023)

 This is a solo writing assignment.
 Of course, teams will have already discussed their data narrative project together.
 But each team member must write an essay individually without borrowing directly from anyone else’s writing.
 It is fine, however, to draw on collective team discussion that has already occurred so long as there is a clear footnote or endnote crediting the team (e.g., “This idea comes from our team discussion,” or, “I borrow with variation an idea that came up in our team discussion”).

-Submit the essay as a PDF file through the course Canvas site here.
+Submit the essay as a Word or PDF file through the course Canvas site here.

 Additional Solo Grade for Participation in Team Project and in Class Discussion